rodmartin30/flag-capture/writeups/scriptless.md

 * Inject an input tag with a pattern and a value.
 The value contains the flag.
 * Inject a script with the JSONP call, which will run reportValidity.

-Getting back to the test function, after the step 5, there are to thing that can happen:
+Getting back to the test function, after the step 5, there are two thing that could happen:

 * If the current pattern doesn't match.
 (Note the way the pattern is made), `reportValidity` will return false and iframe `i` will gain focus, so iframe `x` lost focus, which will triger the `onblur` event returning a `1`.
 * If the current pattern does match.
 It'll be because the current prefix of the flag isn't correct.
 So the Promise response will be `0`.

+Finally everytime the prefix is updated, the `go` function make a fetch to a server of or property to look into the logs for the flag.

 ## Some resources that I used to understand the solution